mikel/mail/README.md

 ## Contributing

 Please do!
 Contributing is easy in Mail.
-Please read the CONTRIBUTING.md document for more info
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) document for more info.

 ## Usage